 RIDOT, the Blackstone Valley Tourism Council and the Narragansett Bay Wheelmen have partnered to establish a signed detour route from the East Bay Bike Path where it meets Warren Avenue to the Henderson Bridge.
 The detour makes use of the new extension of Waterfont Drive in East Providence, which was still under construction when the bikeway on the Washington Bridge was closed.

-A segment of the Coventry Greenway is scheduled to close on August 20, 2012 and will remain closed through 2013 for reconstruction of the existing bikeway from Station Street to the area of Town Farm Road.
+A segment of the Coventry Greenway closed in August 2012 and will remain closed through 2013 for reconstruction of the existing bikeway from Station Street to the area of Town Farm Road.
 Many improvements will be made including a new riding surface and the inclusion of a parallel equestrian trail beginning at the Coventry Greenway parking lot just west of the intersection of Route 117 (Flat River Road) and Abbotts Crossing Road.

 Additionally, RIDOT will be building a shade platform adjacent to the path in the village of Anthony, near the intersection of Pilgrim Avenue and Laurel Avenue.
 The Department also will be building a canoe/kayak launch upstream of the Laurel Avenue Bridge, also in the Anthony section of Coventry.
 Additionally, drainage repairs near Whitford Street and the West Warwick town line are included in the project.